 The questionnaire was divided into three sections to facilitate the interpretation and response process of the indicators.
-Section 1 consisted of four background questions, including name, job title, organization, and the history of the respondents' involvement in the provision of disability football.
-Additionally, six IPA items focused on the disability awareness

-1 shows the sections and items of the questionnaire.
+Section 1 consisted of 4 background questions including name, job title, organization, and the history of the respondents' involvement in the provision of disability football.
+Additionally, 6 IPA items focused on the disability awareness were included.
+Section 2 consisted of 9 IPA items related to the disability football indicator.
+Section 3 presented 21 IPA indicators examining the resources and competencies indicators, including financial (2 IPA items), physical (3 IPA items), intellectual (4 IPA items), human (5 IPA items) resources and competencies (7 IPA items) that supported disability football.
+Table 1 shows the sections and items of the questionnaire.